-Civil law: Introduction of uncertificated register value rights to create a sound legal basis for the digitisation or tokenisation of assets (rights) such as shares, bonds and other financial instruments as well as for the transfer of such instruments.

-- Insolvency law: Clarifications on the segregation of crypto-based assets from the bankruptcy estate as well as rules on (non-asset) data access in bankruptcy, both in general insolvency and bank insolvency. - Financial market laws: Creation of a new regulatory licence category for distributed ledger technology trading facilities.
+- Civil securities law: Creation of a legal basis for uncertificated register value rights as an instrument for the digitisation or tokenisation of assets (rights) such as shares, bonds and other financial instruments, as well as for the transfer of such instruments. - Insolvency law: Specific rules on the segregation of crypto-based assets from the bankruptcy estate, both in general insolvency and bank insolvency, as well as on the access to data. - Financial market laws: Introduction of a new regulatory licence category for DLT trading facilities.